Ericsson/c3-web-guide/src/pages/rooms.md

 ## Rooms
 The communication is built around a room metaphor.
 Every user can participate in any number of rooms.
-They are the central component that connect users together, and where all direct communication takes place.
+They are the central component that connects users together, and where all direct communication takes place.

 Rooms have a lot of different properties that can be set at creation and usually changed anytime afterwards as well.
 An example is `room.name`, which is a human-readable name of the room that doesn't have to be unique.